aaditya-dubey14/bug-verifier/README.md

 ## License

-This project is licensed under the terms of the license included in the repository.
+BugVerifier is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 as published by the Free Software Foundation.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0) for more details..